cl4u2/ieswescan/README.md

 ## generatevendorelement

-Hostapd already includes a configuration parameter called `vendor_elements` which can be configured to send custom IEs.
+hostapd already includes a configuration parameter called `vendor_elements` which can be configured to send custom IEs.
 This script takes as input a name (e.g. the hostname) and generates a corresponding `vendor_elements` configuration value for `hostapd.conf`.

 Example: